U23RN6M3/U23RN6M3/README.md

-I don't think I'll be github in a while for a very very long time
+I don't think I'll be on github in a while for a very very long time